mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `upstream_origin_only off` <br/>
 **Contexts:** server, location, if in location

-Enables or disables an origin only upstreaming.
-When set to on, a matching request is forwarded directly to the origin, bypassing any intermediate cache (including [origin shields](/cdn/apidocs#operation/get-cdn-shields)).
-This can be very useful if you would like some requests to go through intermediate layers while other requests (e.g. auth requests) to be forwarded directly to the origin.
+Enable or disable origin only upstreaming.
+When set to on, a matching request is forwarded directly to the origin, bypassing any intermediate cache including [origin shields](/cdn/apidocs#operation/get-cdn-shields).
+For example, you may have configured your property's directConnection setting to "noDirect" to always use an intermediate cache or "auto" for us to dynamically determine the best course, by default.
+The upstream_origin_only directive lets you bypass that setting and allow a subset of requests to go directly to the origin.

 ### [`valid_referers`](http://nginx.org/en/docs/http/ngx_http_referer_module.html#valid_referers)